learningwala/w/m/content/Now.md

 (I left this work on 15th Nov 2024)

+I am helping Project DEFY to do capacity building of team working in self learning spaces at Meghlaya.
+(It is 3 month long remote assignment.
+Starting from 25th Nov 2024 )

 ---------------

 - [Now](/now) &rarr; On this page I keep an up-to-date list of the things I'm focusing on and what I'm doing NOW.